A Review of NEST Models for Liquid Xenon and Exhaustive Comparison to Other Approaches: Introduction

-We detail the structure of this paper for evaluation~of this discrimination below, starting with Section~II, which summarizes the relevant portions of NEST models, and their physical underpinnings, for a deep understanding of the discrimination.
-NEST versions prior to the latest are referenced when necessary.
-(When no version is specified, v2.3.10 is referenced by default.)

-\begin{itemize} \item Section~II A: The predicted mean light and charge yields of electronic recoil backgrounds, with comparisons to data.
-These form the first foundation~of an electronic background model in Xe-based dark matter detectors. \item Section~II B: The methods for varying these mean yields to model realistic fluctuations, with variation in the total number of quanta (the light and charge) produced.
-While this section focuses on electronic recoils, it is the variation in electronic recoil yields which causes electronic recoil background events to ``leak'' into the nuclear recoil band. \item Section~II C: Mean light and charge yields from nuclear recoils, with comparisons to data.
-The yield fluctuations for nuclear recoils are also described.
-These form the foundation for the signal model in a LXe-based dark matter search, as well as for nuclear recoil backgrounds (from fast neutron scattering and coherent elastic neutrino-nucleus scattering, CE$\nu$NS). \item Section~II D: A comparison of NEST's modeling of the mean yields (from Sections~II A and B) with all past and present approaches in existing literature, including some ``first principles'' ones; the strengths and weaknesses of the different approaches will be summarized, underscoring NEST's ability to model data across a broad range of energies and electric fields (for charge drift). \end{itemize}
+Section 2.1 contains mean scintillation and ionization yields of electronic recoil (ER) backgrounds, with comparisons to data.
+These underlie the ER background (BG) models in Xe-based dark matter detectors.
+Section 2.2 summarizes the methods for varying these mean yields to model realistic fluctuations, with variation in the total number of quanta (light and charge) produced.
+Section 2.3 has the yields of nuclear recoils (NR) and their fluctuations.
+These form the foundation for the signal model in a LXe-based dark matter search, as well as for NR backgrounds (from fast neutron scattering and coherent elastic neutrino-nucleus scattering, CE$\nu$NS).
+Lastly, Section 3 compares NEST's modeling of mean yields (Sections 2.1 and 2.3) to past and present approaches in existing literature, including some first-principles ones, before the conclusion.
+The strengths and weaknesses of the different approaches will be summarized, underscoring NEST's ability to model data across a broad range of energies and electric fields phenomenologically.

-In Section~III, light and charge yields are re-evaluated with a realistic light collection efficiency and a charge-to-light conversion to simulate observed quantities: S1 from light in liquid and S2 from charge (\textit{i.e.}~light in gas).